FACTOR

+History

 FACTOR was founded in 1982 by radio broadcasters CHUM, Rogers Radio Broadcasting, Moffat Communications, along with the Canadian Independent Record Production Association and the Canadian Music Publishers Association.
-FACTOR has been administering public money since 1986 when it began to grow significantly.
-From an inaugural budget of $200,000 CAD, they now distribute over $11.5 million annually.
+FACTOR has been administering public money since 1986, when it began to grow.
+From an inaugural budget of $200,000 they now distribute over $11.5 million annually.

-The merit-based approach of monetary distribution used by FACTOR and Canadian music video funding organization VideoFACT, is not without critics.
-In 2009, the organizations came under public scrutiny when a letter written by Unfamiliar Records founder Greg Ipp was republished on the internet - in turn promoting the idea that bigger image-based bands shouldn’t be getting such a huge amount of those finite funds as it leaves relatively little, if any, funding for the smaller up-and-coming bands.
+In 2009, the organization was criticised when a letter written by Unfamiliar Records founder Greg Ipp was republished on the internet.

+Signees

 Notable recording artists who have received FACTOR grants include: